4 years ago by willvarfar

 International espionage revealed as nihilism.

-4 hours ago by maxerickson
+4 years ago by maxerickson

 In WW2, the US would send spotter planes out into the Pacific where they knew Japanese boats were, wait for them to report that they had been spotted, and then attack.